Say you see a post on Reddit. Someone's excited about an edible coffee cup. Biodegradable, apparently. You eat it after you've finished your latte.

 Let's think about this practically.
 You've just had a hot coffee.
 The cup is warm, slightly soggy, and smells like a wet biscuit that's been sitting in a puddle.
 And now you're supposed to eat it?

-I don't know about you, but the last thing I want after a coffee is a mouthful of warm, coffee-flavoured cardboard.
+I don't know about you, but the last thing anyone wants after a coffee is a mouthful of warm, coffee-flavoured cardboard.
 Even if it's made of something nicer - wafer, biscuit, whatever - there's a reason we don't eat our plates after dinner.

 The idea sounds great on paper.
 Or in a Reddit post.
 But the reality is always messier.